Connections Lab @ NJIT

 2018-2019

-The Connections Lab at New Jersey Institute of Technology is a design and research lab centering on the areas of Human-Computer Interaction (HCI) and Human-Centered Computing (HCC), applying Design Thinking and UX methodologies to explore how emerging technologies can better support human needs, behaviors, and goals.
+The Connections Lab at NJIT is a design and research lab focused on Human-Computer Interaction and Human-Centered Computing — applying design thinking and UX methodologies to explore how emerging technologies can better support human needs, behaviors, and goals.

-A collaborative life—logging (CLL) system supports the capture, aggregation, and interpretation of personal data across multiple people and sources to enable richer representations of lived experiences.
+A collaborative life-logging system supports the capture, aggregation, and interpretation of personal data across multiple people and sources — creating richer, shared representations of lived experience.
+Unlike traditional life-logging focused on individual data streams, this work explored what happens when you combine multiple perspectives: photos, audio, biometric data, geolocation, environmental signals, and more.

 Memory Processes Explored